What are Cultural Centers?

 - Centers can be reserved by any member of the MHC Community for college-related functions such as classes, public lectures, special receptions, or other large group gatherings.
 Additionally, the centers can be reserved for small dinners, birthday gatherings, and meetings by individual students.

-- The Betty Shabazz House (2 Dunlap) is the oldest of the cultural centers and serves the needs of the African American student community.
+The Betty Shabazz House (2 Dunlap Place) is the oldest of the cultural centers and serves the needs of the African American student community.
 It is also used by the African and Afro-Caribbean student community in cooperation with APAU (Association of Pan-African Unity) and MHACASA.

 - Affiliated Hours: Days and times which are designated for Student Organizations who are affiliated with the Cultural Centers